AttorneyOnline/docs/docs/Content Creation/characters/Overview.md

   - Assuming `chat_font` and `chat_size` are not set, this will also use the custom chatbox's font settings if it has them.
   > **TODO:** `misc/` folders have become somewhat more like miniature themes as of 2.8.4, and should have either a section in this guide or their own page. - in1tiate

-- `chat_font`: (optional, defaults to either the one specified by `chat` or the one in your theme, in that order) modifies the font your message text will be in.
-This is clientside, so don't get any ideas about screwing with people by setting it to Comic Sans - you'll only be screwing with yourself!

-- `chat_size`: (optional, same defaults as `chat_font`) modifies the size of your message text.
-Like `chat_font`, this is also clientside.

 - `effects` (optional, defaults to `default/effects`): specifies misc folder to search for overlay effects, like `chat` and `shouts`.

 - `realization` (optional): specifies custom realization sound to be played; must be located in `base/sound/general`.